The Stages of 802.1X Authentication

 802.1X Authentication Protocol

-802.1X is implemented for the following reasons:
+802.1X is utilized for the following reasons:

 - Network access identifier and credential-based authentication